What I Packed in My Daughter’s College Emergency Kit (And Why)

-I wanted to share with you my thought process as I put this college emergency kit together because it doesn’t apply to just college students.
+I wanted to share with you my thought process as I put this emergency kit for college students together because it doesn’t apply to just college students.
+It uses the same key principles for building any emergency kit.
 Your own emergency kits and supplies will be outfitted in much the same way, so pay attention!

 Since she has plenty of room in the SUV, I felt comfortable packing all of this.
 Typically, when we think of survival and being prepared, we emphasize packing multi-purpose supplies and gear and packing light.
 In this case, I’d rather she have more than she needs, especially since she will likely be alone in her travels.